maplessmann/gatsby-boilerplate/README.md

 # gatsby-advanced-boilerplate

-🚀 A Gatsby boilerplate to help you build static websites
+🚀 A Gatsby boilerplate to help you create static and fast websites

 ## Install